Product / KeeLine Life Line System

 KeeLine® should be inspected and recertified annually in accordance with BS EN 365 and BS 78883 in order to ensure the continued safety of the systems.

-Firm prosecuted for fatal roof light fall
+School prosecuted for roof fall